cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md.md

 * p2p bandwidth capacity **can be shared** in MVP
   * bandwidth capacity per lane is nice to have, but if the MVP doesn't implement it, it's still very usable
 * gossip protocol: each lane could select its own gossip protocol.
   For the future, when we have more than one gossip protocol to choose from.
 * lane/mempool capacity (# of txs, total # of bytes, bytes per tx) **can be different** easily, with little extra complexity on config.
   * bytes per tx: ok to share one value for MVP... not so sure
-  * \# of txs: probably not all uses cases not properly addressed if we share a common limit
+  * \# of txs: probably not all use cases properly addressed if we share a common limit
   * total # of bytes: if the other two are per-lane, this can just be a "generous" value (and we'd fine tune the other two)
   * IDEA: Leave this for the end: MVP is viable without it, but use cases less customizable
 * re-check **can be shared** in MVP
-  * with PrepareProposal, it becomes _always_ mandatory, so no point in making it per-lane
+  * with `PrepareProposal`, it becomes _always_ mandatory, so no point in making it per-lane

 ### Lane coordination

-There should be some kind of Lane Coordinator that receives uncategorised txs (from RPC endpoints) and assigns them a lane.
+There should be some kind of Lane Coordinator that receives uncategorised txs and assigns them a lane.
 This could be implemented in the reactor or inside `CListMempool`.
 * For an MVP, probably it's easier to put the coordination logic in `CListMempool`.
 * After doing `CheckTx`, the transaction will have a category, and only then it can be put in a lane.
   (So a tx in a lane has been validated at least once by some node.)
 * No difference in treatment between TXs coming from RPC, or TXs coming from peers (p2p)
   * Peers aren't trusted
   * In any case, the TXs need to be validated first via `CheckTx`
 * Two options for introducing several TX lists:
   1. Multiple `Clist`s inside `CListMempool`, the cache stays inside `CListMempool`.
   2. Multiple `CListMempool` instances, the cache needs to be outside `CListMempool` (likely, directly controlled by the reactor)
+* We need to investigate the details of these two options in terms of complexity and risks in the code

 ### Data flow